National conventions for writing telephone numbers: Germany

 The (very) old format and E.123 local form are still in use, sometimes for technical reasons.

 Greece

 Greek telephone numbers have ten digits, and usually written AAB BBBBBBB or AAAB BBBBBB where AAB or AAAB is the 2- or 3-digit national area code plus the first digit of the subscriber number, and BBBBBBB or BBBBBB are the remaining digits of the subscriber number.
 The entire number must always be dialed, even if calling within the same local area; therefore, the national destination code is not separated from the subscriber number.
-According to international convention, numbers are sometimes written +30 AAB BBBBBBB or +30 AAAB BBBBBB to include the country calling code.
+According to international convention, numbers are sometimes written +30 AAB BBBBBBB or +30 AAAB BBBBBB to include the country code.

 Hungary

 In Hungary the standard lengths for area codes is two, except for Budapest (the capital), which has the area code 1.
 Subscribers' numbers have six digits in general.
 Numbers in Budapest and cell phone numbers have seven digits.